meng-du/NSplus/README.md

 # NS+
-NS+ is a [Neurosynth](www.neurosynth.org)-based tool with additional meta-analysis functions and a graphical user interface, which supports highly customizable forward and reverse inference analyses within any given region of interest.
+NS+ is a [Neurosynth](www.neurosynth.org)-based tool (plus a graphical user interface) for fMRI meta-analysis.
+It provides a flexible interface for Neurosynth's large-scale (14371 studies), automated meta-analysis abilities, and additionally supports highly customizable forward or reverse inference analyses within any given brain region of interest.

 Some of the things you could do with NS+:
-- Rank 3000+ terms (e.g. "social", "emotion", "working memory") in any ROI, to explore what brain functions the ROI is responsible for
+- Rank 3000+ terms (e.g. "social", "emotion", "working memory") in any ROI based on reverse inference (posterior probability) to explore what brain functions the ROI is responsible for
-- Compare multiple terms (battle royale!) and get a map that shows the territory where each term dominates in an ROI
+- Compare multiple terms and get a map that shows the territory where each term dominates in an ROI (battle royale!)
 - Analyze, compare or rank custom terms in addition to existing terms in Neurosynth
 - ... and more functionalities in development!